poissonconsulting/universals/README.md

 implementations for Bayesian analyses that generate Markov Chain Monte Carlo (MCMC) samples.

-The purpose of ‘universals’ is to reduce package dependencies and conflicts.
+The purpose of `universals` is to reduce package dependencies and conflicts.

 ## Philosophy